-The opioid epidemic currently affects millions of people in the U.S.; this includes people who abuse prescription opioids, people addicted to heroin, and the families and loved ones of people who struggle with opioids and opiates.
+The opioid epidemic currently affects millions of people in the U.S., including people who abuse prescription opioids, people struggling with heroin addiction, and the families and loved ones of people who struggle with opioids and opiates.
 Opiates are highly addictive.
 They change the chemistry of the brain, and their use becomes compulsive and out of control.
 In addition to the chronic disease of addiction, opiates also cause physical dependence.

 Opiate withdrawal is a complex process.
 It includes both psychological and physical symptoms that have to be addressed.
 The symptoms of opiate withdrawal are often best managed with specific prescription medications.
-The chances of being successful doing an at-home opiate detox are low.
+Similar to home remedies for alcohol withdrawal, the chances of being successful doing an at-home opiate detox are low.
 Most people who attempt to do this aren’t successful, and they often relapse.
 Relapsing can increase the chances of an overdose and other complications.
 The best option is to consult a medical professional or attend a medical detox facility.
 A detox center has both the medical resources and the supportive, alternative therapies that can be used in conjunction with one another.
 Then, following a medical detox, the patient can move directly into treatment.
 The patient is already comfortable with the facility, and the groundwork for long-term treatment has already begun during detox.

 Do you struggle with opiates?
 Do you have a loved one who does?
 Please contact The Recovery Village.
 We offer a range of specialized treatment options including medical detox.
 Our team develops individualized detox and treatment plans to maximize the chances of a successful recovery and a substance-free life.